newAM/idasen/README.rst

 Configuration
 *************
-Configuration that is not expected to change frequency can be provided via a YAML configuration file located at ``~/.config/idasen/idasen.yaml``.
+Configuration that is not expected to change frequently can be provided via a YAML configuration file located at ``~/.config/idasen/idasen.yaml``.

 You can use this command to initialize a new configuartion file: